 In Years 10 and 11 everyone takes English (as a First or Second Language; English Literature is also an option), Mathematics, Sciences and a Modern Foreign Language.

 Sixth Form - Sixth Form at Haileybury Astana presents an exciting opportunity for pupils to have a significant choice over their pathways.
 The International Baccalaureate is an exciting qualification accepted by universities all over the world.
 Many American universities can give up to a full year’s credit for pupils who have taken this qualification offered to pupils from 16 to 18 years old.
-For many UK and world universities, IB pupils are valued for the research and learning skills it develops, and the IB is now offered by many of the UK's top schools.
+For the many UK and world universities, IB pupils are valued for the research and learning skills it develops, and the IB is now offered by many of the UK's top schools.

 The IB is the fastest-growing pre-university programme in the world.